iocfinc/100DaysOfML/Logs.md

 ### Day 10: July 16, 2018

 Almost done with lesson 1.
 I am now at the feed forward and back propagation lectures.
 This can be finished today and then there will be a lab.
 I do have to look carefully at the entire course so that I can pace myself.
+I just asked my mentor for the course about my pace, I just said that I was just done with the first lesson: Neural Networks and hoping to get feedback on my pace.
+Hopefully we can get some response.

 ### Day 11: July 17, 2018